serverless-ca/terraform-aws-ca/docs/getting-started.md

 terraform apply
 ```
 * CA lambda functions, KMS keys, S3 buckets and other resources will be created in your AWS account

+## Start CA

-* to initialise the CA, use the console to execute the CA Step Functions workflow
+To initialise the CA, in the AWS console, select Step Furnctions, and execute the CA workflow

 <img src="images/step-function.png" width="300">

-* alternatively wait for the next scheduled run of the Step Function which may take up to 24 hours
+Alternatively wait for the next scheduled run of the Step Function which may take up to 24 hours

 ## View CA certificates and CRLs
-* CA certificates and CRLs are available in the 'external' S3 bucket created by Terraform
+CA certificates and CRLs are available in the 'external' S3 bucket created by Terraform

 <img src="images/external-s3.png" width="400">